HyMa6/MITx-6.86x/project3/part2-mnist/README.md

 Modifying the model's architecture is also worth considering.
 Increase the hidden representation size from 10 to 128 and repeat the grid search over the hyper parameters.
 This time, what modification achieved the highest validation accuracy?
 -LeakyreLU activation

+9. Convolutional Neural Networks
+Next, we are going to apply convolutional neural networks to the same task.
+These networks have demonstrated great performance on many deep learning tasks, especially in computer vision.

+You will be working in the files part2-mnist/nnet_cnn.py and part2-mnist/train_utils.py in this problem

+Convolutional Neural Networks

+We provide skeleton code part2-mnist/nnet_cnn.py which includes examples of some (not all) of the new layers you will need in this part.
+Using the PyTorch Documentation, complete the code to implement a convolutional neural network with following layers in order:

+A convolutional layer with 32 filters of size 3×3

+A ReLU nonlinearity

+A max pooling layer with size 2×2

+A convolutional layer with 64 filters of size 3×3

+A ReLU nonlinearity

+A max pooling layer with size 2×2

+A flatten layer

+A fully connected layer with 128 neurons

+A dropout layer with drop probability 0.5

+A fully-connected layer with 10 neurons

+Note: We are not using a softmax layer because it is already present in the loss: PyTorch's nn.CrossEntropyLoss combines nn.LogSoftMax with nn.NLLLoss.

+Without GPU acceleration, you will likely find that this network takes quite a long time to train.
+For that reason, we don't expect you to actually train this network until convergence.
+Implementing the layers and verifying that you get approximately 93% training accuracy and 98% validation accuracy after one training epoch (this should take less than 10 minutes) is enough for this project.
+If you are curious, you can let the model train longer; if implemented correctly, your model should achieve >99% test accuracy after 10 epochs of training.
+If you have access to a CUDA compatible GPU, you could even try configuring PyTorch to use your GPU.

+After you successfully implement the above architecture, copy+paste your model code into the codebox below for grading.

+Grader note:: If you get a NameEror “Flatten" not found, make sure to unindent your code.

+Available Functions: You have access to the torch.nn module as nn and to the Flatten layer as Flatten; No need to import anything.